sappo/zlogger/README.txt

 Include `zlogger.h` in your application and link with libzlogger.
 Here is a typical gcc link command:

     gcc -lzlogger -lzyre -lczmq -lzmq myapp.c -o myapp

+### Demo

+The demo script are available in demo/ folder.
+Please refer to demo/README.md.

 ### API Summary